 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
-We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe.
+We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
+Children are taught to recognise when they are at risk and how to get help when they need it.

-Hipsburn will therefore:
+The school will therefore:

-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, are listened to, can learn, develop and feel valued: - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty: - include in the curriculum, activities and opportunities for PSHE which equip children • with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
-We want to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions. - At Hipsburn we use PSHE education to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle. - Sex and relationship education (SRE) is an important part of PSHE education.
-When • any Hipsburn provides SRE we have regard to the Secretary of State's guidance; this is a statutory duty.
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued; - ensure children know that there are adults in the school whom they can

+- approach if they are worried or in difficulty; - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+The overview of the units is available on our school website.